-I’m very visual, so I decided I would document the beauty I saw each day with pictures.
-And so there, on a freezing cold day, I posted the very first #ICHOOSEBEAUTY photograph to Instagram – a snow-covered bush that sparkled like diamonds when the sun shone down on it.
+I'm very visual, so I decided I would document the beauty I saw each day with pictures.
+And so there, on a freezing cold day, I posted the very first #ICHOOSEBEAUTY photograph to Instagram - a striking red bush contrasted with a blanket of pure white snow.

 I felt a glimmer of hope.

 I’ve now also started an entire company around the concept of choosing beauty.
 Each and every day, new people from around the world join me to take my free 30-Day #ICHOOSEBEAUTY Challenge.
 Some post on Instagram using the hashtag, and others keep it private to themselves—and you’re welcome to do whichever you prefer.

 Taking a picture every day has really helped me to shift my focus to an entirely new frame of mind, and just notice all the little things every day - whether it's the clouds, a text from a friend, or just a hot cup of tea.
 I'm noticing beauty everywhere that I had overlooked before.